Green Guide to Specification

 - Not every major building element is assessed in each building category.
 For example there is no Green Guide rating for the ground floor of non-residential buildings, or for any substructure and basements.

-- This includes use of [low carbon cements] such as ground-granulated blast furnace slag (GGBS) and Fly ash (FA) and recycled or secondary aggregates.
-Refer to publication [Specifying Sustainable Concrete] for more details on their use in concrete.
+- This includes use of low carbon cement replacements such as ground-granulated blast furnace slag (GGBS) and fly ash (FA) and recycled or secondary aggregates.
+Refer to Specifying Sustainable Concrete for more details on their use in concrete.

 - Lighter weight concrete, such as pre-stressed or voided slabs, power floated floors or lightweight aggregates tend to score higher.

 - Seek guidance from manufacturers and suppliers about product ratings.